Ogilvie's Scar

 Does the benefit of easier access for visitors outweigh the loss to nature and her lovers?

 Most Hobartians accepted, and many praised, the Great Depression-era version of the plan to extend the roadway from the Springs to the mountain’s pinnacle.
 But not all.
+Some suggested instead repairing pathways and potholes or building hospitals and schools.
+A few protested.

 ‘Joe Citizen’ wrote to the Mercury claiming it would destroy a natural beauty that, if left, would be a joy for ever.
 Other correspondents argued it would be a disfigurement, a danger to trampers, was merely a luxury, only for the lazy and the feeble, or for tourists who patronise the island once and forget the place forever.
 It was commercialisation commenced without knowing how much it would cost.